funktionswerk/hapi-i18n/README.md

 ### Language code from the request header

-As an alternative to the path parameter you can also read the language code from the request header:
+The second option is reading the language code from the request header:
 ```
 server.register(
   {